 In the winter, Amos guides backcountry skiing, hut trips, ice climbing and teaches Level I and II AIARE avalanche education courses.
 In the summer, he guides rock and alpine climbing.
-Amos works at home the the Aspen area as well as all over the world.
-He has adventured and guided in: Canada, Japan, Tanzania, France, Spain, Switzerland, Italy, Mexico, Peru, Nepal, Thailand as well as through out the lower 48 and Alaska.
+Amos works at home in the Aspen area as well as all over the world.
+He has adventured and guided in: Canada, Japan, Tanzania, France, Spain, Switzerland, Italy, Mexico, Peru, Nepal, Thailand as well as throughout the lower 48 and Alaska.
 He is the only guide to have ski guided both of the Maroon Bells peaks from the summit.

 Amos plays a key role in teaching and mentoring American mountain guides as a senior instructor for the American Mountain Guides Association (AMGA).

 Amos is a solid all around mountain traveler and guide.
-He has free climbed Moonlight Buttress Grade V 5.12+, Onsite ascent of the Rainbow Wall Original route IV 5.12a, a four-day second and mostly-free ascent of Lobo Este Pario VI 5.11+ A3 17500ft in La Esfinge Peru, a first ascent and ski descent of 60-degree Sick Iron in Alaska's Chugach Range, and a solo ascent of the Frendo Spur, D+, in Chamonix, France.
+He has free climbed Moonlight Buttress Grade V 5.12+, Onsite ascent of the Rainbow Wall Original route IV 5.12a, a four-day second and mostly-free ascent of Lobo Este Pario VI 5.11+ A3 17500 ft in La Esfinge Peru, a first ascent and ski descent of 60-degree Sick Iron in Alaska’s Chugach Range, and a solo ascent of the Frendo Spur, D+, in Chamonix, France.
 He climbs Water Ice 5 and deep water solos 5.12+